-A pharmacovigilance system is defined as the system used by the registration holder to fulfil the tasks and responsibilities listed in pharmacovigilance rules and these guidelines and is designed to monitor the safety of therapeutic goods and detect any change to their risk-benefit balance.
+A pharmacovigilance system is defined as the system used by the registration holder to fulfil the tasks and responsibilities listed in pharmacovigilance rules and these guidelines and is designed to monitor the safety of therapeutic goods and detect any change to their benefit-risk balance.
 A pharmacovigilance system, like any system, is characterized by its structures, processes and outcomes.
 For each specific pharmacovigilance process, including its necessary structures, a dedicated module is included in these guidelines.

-Registration holder establishes their pharmacovigilance system for the fulfilment of their pharmacovigilance activities.
-Registration holders should evaluate all information scientifically, consider options for risk minimization or prevention and take appropriate measures.
-The registration holder collect, record, store, maintain and analyse the adverse events or adverse drug reactions of all therapeutic goods registered in their name, to monitor their safety.
-Accordingly, they report the pharmacovigilance data including zero events to NPC, as per the format and timelines provided in these guidelines.
+Registration holder shall establish a pharmacovigilance system for the fulfilment of pharmacovigilance activities and shall evaluate all information scientifically, consider options for risk minimization or prevention and take appropriate measures.
+The registration holder shall collect, record, store, maintain and analyse the AEs, AEFI and ADRs of all therapeutic goods registered in its name, to monitor their safety.
+Registration holder shall report to NPC pharmacovigilance data including zero events as per format approved by DRAP and timelines provided in these rules.